brainsatplay/brainsatplay/docs/docs/getting-started/02-create-an-applet.md

 ---

 ### Copy the Template
-First, copy the Applet Template folder located at `src/applets/Templates`.
+First, copy the Applet Template folder, located at `src/applets/Templates`, anywhere under the `src/applets` directory.

-Place this template folder under `src/applets/General`.
-In the future, you may place your applet anywhere under the `src/applets` folder.

-Rename the AppletTemplate.js to the name of your app.
+Rename template files according to the details of your app.
 It should look something like this:
 ```
 myapp
     settings.js